priyamittal96/plotly-challenge/README.md

 Using d3, the website allows the user to interactively update the bubble chart, bar chart and demographic statistics based on Test Subject ID numbers.
 Using the dropdown selection, select the ID number to view the data associcated and for the updated charts.

 ## Deployment
-Website is currently not deploying correctly and will be updated once it's fully interactive.
-Alternatively, in cloning the repo you can run it from a local host server to view the data.

 Check out the website:

 https://priyamittal96.github.io/plotly-challenge/